 Candidate Selection Objectives and Process

-On February 25th, 2016 following a favourable report issued by the Nominations, Remuneration and Corporate Governance Committee, the Board of Directors approved a Director Selection Policy which ensures that proposed appointments of directors of the Company are based on a prior analysis of the Board’s needs.
-To evaluate the candidates who participate in the selection process, the procedure takes into account the skills, experience, professionalism, suitability, gender, independence, knowledge, qualities, capacities and availability of members of the Board of Directors from time to time.
+On December 22nd, 2020, following a favourable report issued by the Nominations, Remuneration and Corporate Governance Committee, the Board of Directors approved modifications to the Director Selection Policy in line with the Good Governance Code, which ensures that proposed appointments of directors of the Company are based on a prior analysis of the Board’s needs.
+To evaluate the candidates who participate in the selection process, the procedure considers the skills, experience, professionalism, suitability, gender, independence, knowledge, qualities, capacities and availability of members of the Board of Directors from time to time.
 The Nominations, Remuneration and Corporate Governance Committee plays a relevant role in this process.

 This Policy seeks to avoid discrimination and ensure that merit is the governing selection principle in finding the best candidates for the Company.